assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## Quiz Question 1

 You understood the instruction and are able to write some initial code.
-Your code has now a class **Day** and an enum **DayChoice** which stops the creation of a wrong Day object.
+Your code has now a class **Day** and an enum **DayChoice** which protects against the creation of a wrong Day object.
 You find that to be a good design choice.

 ```cpp
 int main() {